material-motion/material-motion/README.md

 ## Implementations

 This book explores ideas that may or may not exist on a given platform or for a given language.
-For an index of existing and in-development solutions, please consult the [Community](community/) chapter.
+For an index of existing and in-development solutions, please consult the [Community index](community_index/).

 ## License